mariaarnesson/restaurant_booking_system/README.md

 - [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application.
 - [Bootstrap](https://getbootstrap.com/) was used to build responsive webbpages.

+# Credits
+## Code:
+- This page was used to help bild a lay out to Log in, Log out, Sign up, Online booking and Our menu - [MDB](https://mdbootstrap.com/docs/standard/extended/login/)

+- This page was used to help me include testing in correctly way - [TESTING.md](https://github.com/AJGreaves/familyhub/blob/master/testing.md)

+- My codes were based on information from that site [ModelForm](https://docs.djangoproject.com/en/4.1/topics/forms/modelforms/)
+## Media:
+All pictures was taken from [Freepik](https://www.freepik.com/).